Conjugacy classes of derangements in finite groups of Lie type: Preliminaries for groups of Lie type

 \begin{lemma} [\cite{fulman2012_conjugacy_classes}*{Corollaries~3.7 and 3.11}] \leavevmode \begin{enumerate} \item Assume $\SL_n^\pm(q) \le G \le \GL_n^\pm(q)$ and $t = |\GL_n^\pm(q) : G|$.
 Then

 \item Assume $\PSL_n^\pm(q) \le G \le \PGL_n^\pm(q)$ and $t = |\PGL_n^\pm(q) : G|$.
 Then

 \end{enumerate} \end{lemma}

-The following lemma is a special case of \cite{fulman2012_conjugacy_classes}*{Lemma~2.2}. \begin{lemma} Let $G$ be a finite group and let $N$ be a normal subgroup of $G$ with $G=\gen{N,a}$ and $a\in G$.
+The following lemma is a special case of \cite{fulman2012_conjugacy_classes}*{Lemma~2.2}.
+In the statement, a conjugacy class $C$ of $N$ is called $a$-stable if $C^a=C$. \begin{lemma} Let $G$ be a finite group and let $N$ be a normal subgroup of $G$ with $G=\gen{N,a}$ and $a\in G$.
 The number of $N$-classes in $Na$ is equal to the number of $a$-stable conjugacy classes in $N$. \end{lemma}

 The previous result is similar to a tool known as \emph{Shintani descent} for algebraic groups, which is an essential tool for understanding the conjugacy classes of almost simple groups.
 The following general version is from \cite{harper2021shintani} (see \cite{harper2021shintani}*{Theorem~2.1 and Remark~2.3}).